grids-energy/pretty-good-predictions/README.md

 Historical: [Open Weather Map Bulk History](https://openweathermap.org/history-bulk) Flat fee of $10/location and goes back to 1979!
 Way before electricity was even invented.

-## Your advice is dumb and my advice is better
+## "Your advice is bad and my advice is better!"

 Please submit a pull request and let us all know how we can predict energy prices better!